mieweb/docs/content/functions/e-chart/detailed-searching-in-e-chart.md

 ## Learning Management System

-To learn more about Detailed Searching in E-Chart, follow the link below to the Learning Management System:
+To learn more about Detailed Searching in E-Chart, follow the link below to the Learning Management System course:

 * [Chart Search](https://mie.talentlms.com/shared/start/key:LTGIDNHR)